0xumarkhatab/SlopeLeverage/README.md

 ```

-where `x` is the Number of tokens created , `m` is the slope whose value for the linear curve is `1` and `b` is the base fee for the token.
+where `x` is the Number of tokens created, `m` is the slope whose value for the linear curve is `1` and `b` is the base fee for the token.

 So the equation becomes something like this

 New_Token_Price = Slope * Tokens_Created + Base_Fee;

 #### Heading into mathematical calculations
-let's say the price of token is 1 Ethereum at first, slope being `1` and initially the tokens created are `0` so
+let's say the price of a token is 1 Ethereum at first, the slope being `1`, and initially the tokens created are `0` so

 `Base_FEE = 1 ETH`,
 `Slope=1`,
 `Tokens_Created=0`
-Then the price for first token is
+Then the price for the first token is

 price = 1*0+1 ETH = 1 ETH.

-Then the price for second token is
+Then the price for the second token is

 price = 1*1+1 ETH = 2 ETH.

-Then the price for third token is
+Then the price for the third token is

 price = 1*2+1 ETH = 3 ETH.

 Let's say Seemal buys 5 tokens at first paying 1+2+3+4+5=15 ETH to the smart contract

-Raida comes in and buys 5 tokens too but the price has reached to 6 ETH now ( remember from the formula). <br/>
+Raida comes in and buys 5 tokens too but the price has reached 6 ETH now ( remember from the formula). <br/>
-She will be paying 6+7+8+9+10 = 40 ETH .
+She will be paying 6+7+8+9+10 = 40 ETH.

-Notice the price variation for both of the buyers, same amount of tokens but who comes first , buys cheap . <br/>
+Notice the price variation for both of the buyers, the same amount of tokens but who comes first buys cheap. <br/>

-But here comes the interesting part , if Seemal wants to sell her 5 tokens , she will earn more . <br/>
+But here comes the interesting part, if Seemal wants to sell her 5 tokens , she will earn more . <br/>

 How ?
-Total tokens right now are 10 and starting from 0 , the tokens generated are 9 (0 to 9 are 10).
+The total tokens right now are 10 and starting from 0 , the tokens generated are 9 (0 to 9 are 10).

-See , first token will be sold at `price = 1*9+1 ETH = 10 ETH`  and this token will be burned means vanish from blockchain like it has not ever created even.<br/>
+See , the first token will be sold at `price = 1*9+1 ETH = 10 ETH`  and this token will be burned means vanish from blockchain like it has not ever created even.<br/>

 Second token will be sold at `price = 1*8+1 ETH = 9 ETH`  and this token will be burned too .